-Our congratulations go to Farnworth S.C.
-Bolton League champions 2016 and also Walkden CC.
-Hamer cup winners 2016 well done to both clubs.
+Our congratulations go to Farnworth CC.
+Bolton League champions 2017 and also Westhoughton CC.
+Hamer cup winners 2017 well done to both clubs.

-Congratulations to Horwich 2nd's on winning the Birtwistle Cup in 2016 in front of a large crowd at Horwich.
+Congratulations to Farnworth CC 2nd's on winning the Birtwistle Cup in 2017 in front of a large crowd at Farnworth CC.

 The Bolton League Umpires would like to say well done to all the junior teams especially league and cup winners.
 The Bolton League as a bright future thanks to all the junior coaches.